In the guide

 The first condition is that the consumer does one of the following:

-- enters into a contract to buy goods or services from a trader (a business-to-consumer contract)
+- enters into a contract to buy a product (goods, services, digital content, etc) from a trader (a business-to-consumer contract)

 - enters into a contract to sell goods to a trader (a consumer-to-business contract)